What is Morpheme?

 - Grammatical and functional morphemes

-.
-These types of free morphemes are called lexical morphemes.
-For example; dog, good, honest, boy, girl, woman, excellent etc.
+These free morphemes are called lexical morphemes—for example, dog, good, honest, boy, girl, woman, excellent, etc.

-Bound roots are those Bound morphemes which lexical meaning when they are included to other bound morphemes to form the content words.
-For example, -ceive, -tain, perceive, deceive, retain, contain etc.
+Bound roots are those Bound morphemes that have lexical meaning when they are included in other bound morphemes to form the content words.
+For example, -ceive, -tain, perceive, deceive, retain, contain, etc.

 Affixes can be categorized into five sub-classes according to their position in the word and function in a phrase or sentence.
 They are:

-Prefixes are kind of bound morphemes included at the beginning of different types of words.
-For example in-, un-, sub- incomplete, injustice, unable, uneducated, subway etc.
+Prefixes are bound morphemes included at the beginning of different types of words—for example in-, un-, sub- incomplete, injustice, unable, uneducated, subway, etc.

 Suffixes are those bound morphemes included at the end of different types of words.
-For example; -able, -less, -ness, -en, available, careless, happiness, shorten etc.
+For example; -able, -less, -ness, -en, available, careless, happiness, shortening, etc.

-Derivational morphemes are used to make new words by changing their meaning or different grammatical category.
+Derivational morphemes make new words by changing their meaning or different grammatical categories.
 In other words, derivational morphemes form new words with a meaning and category distinct through the addition of affixes.